wikimedia/mediawiki-extensions-ParserMigration/README.md

 to opt-in, opt-out, or follow the wiki defaults for the use of the new Parsoid wikitext parser to render article pages.

-"Follow the wiki default" uses Parsoid based on three configuration
+"Follow the wiki default" uses Parsoid based on four configuration
 options:
 * `$wgParserMigrationEnableParsoidDiscussionTools` if set to true will use Parsoid for all pages in the talk namespace, but not for other pages.
 This is intended for use with the [DiscussionTools](https://www.mediawiki.org/wiki/Extension:DiscussionTools) extension, which is already powered by Parsoid and enabled by default on some wikis.
+(Defaults to `false`.)
 * `$wgParserMigrationEnableParsoidArticlePages` if set to true will use Parsoid for all pages in the main article namespace, but not for other pages.
+(Defaults to `false`.)
-* `$wgParserMigrationEnableParsoidMobileFrontend` if set to true will use Parsoid on mobile domains, for pages in the namespaces enabled by the other two options.
+* `$wgParserMigrationEnableParsoidMobileFrontend` if set to false will disable Parsoid on mobile domains, for pages in the namespaces enabled by the other two options.
+(Defaults to `true`.)
+* `$wgParserMigrationEnableParsoidMobileFrontendTalkPages` if set to false will disable Parsoid on talk pages on mobile domains.
+  (Defaults to `false`.)

 The first time the user views a page rendered with the new Parsoid parser, either because they have opted-in to use it always or because